manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 1. To do that, add the CDB home page to favorites again.
 Select **Favorites** &gt; **Add Page to Favorites**.
 The window displays a confirmation message indicating that you have added the current page to favorites.

-In this workshop, you performed some basic administration of Oracle Database from Oracle EM.
+In this workshop, you performed some basic administration of Oracle Database from EM.
 You viewed container details from the SQL command line.
-You administered managed targets in Oracle EM and learned how to add and remove Oracle Database and Listener as targets.
+You administered managed targets in EM and learned how to add and remove Oracle Database and Listener as targets.
 You accessed the database instance, CDB, and PDB home pages and learned how to switch between containers.
-You also added and removed favorites in Oracle EM and learned how to check the recent history.
+You also added and removed favorites in EM and learned how to check the recent history.

 -->